 Only J.D. and M.S.L. candidates at Yale Law School can submit Notes or Comments.
 Students may submit cowritten Notes or Comments only if all authors are J.D. or M.S.L. candidates at Yale Law School.
-Eligible students may publish up to one Note and one Comment in Volume 132.
-Otherwise-eligible members of the Class of 2022 may submit a Note or Comment to any of Volume 132's four drop dates, including the summer and fall drop dates following their graduation.
+Students who have already acquired a J.D. or its foreign equivalent may not submit a Note or Comment, but are welcome to submit Articles, Essays, or Forum pieces.
+Eligible students may submit up a maximum of one Note and one Comment to each drop date.
+Eligible students may also publish up to one Note and one Comment in Volume 132.
+Otherwise-eligible members of the Class of 2022 may submit a Note or Comment to any of Volume 132's four drop dates, including the July and September drop dates following their graduation.